scullxbones/akka-persistence-mongo/docs/akka24.md

 * The `CircuitBreaker` implementation operates a little differently:
   * Writes operate as before
   * Reads (think replays) do not contribute to timeouts or errors, but if the `CircuitBreaker` is in `Open` state, replays will fail fast.
-* Travis now verifies builds and tests run against both Mongo 2.6 and 3.0
+* Travis now verifies builds and tests run against all supported Mongo versions
 * Several metrics were no longer relevant due to journal changes in 2.4
-*

 <a name="config"/>
 #### Configuration